 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.Invisible Prey by John Sandford

 It is part of the Lucas Davenport #17 series and is a This detective mystery, mystery on February 1, 2003 and has 412 pages.

 Other books in this series include Rough Country

-Other books by this author that I've reviewed include Rules of Prey, Shadow Prey, Eyes of Prey, Winter Prey, Silent Prey, Night Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Bad Blood, Shock Wave, Mad River, Deadline, Storm Front, Extreme Prey, Escape Clause.
+Other books by this author include Rules of Prey, Shadow Prey, Eyes of Prey, Winter Prey, Silent Prey, Mind Prey, Night Prey, Sudden Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Bad Blood, Shock Wave, Mad River, Deadline, Storm Front, Extreme Prey, Escape Clause

 Seventeenth in the Lucas Davenport series and revolving around a maverick detective determined on justice no matter how or who.
 It’s based in Minneapolis.

 Lucas Davenport is an interesting character.
 Definitely a complex one.
 I recently read that Sandford thought of him as a kind of sociopath but that Lucas has mellowed out since.
 And there is a line early on in the story that makes me think that Sandford is too right.
 I also suspect it’s part of what makes him such a good cop.